-Students are required to undergo annual criminal background checks (approximately $20) and annual drug screening (approximately $50).
-Students are also responsible for the costs associated with required annual flu shots.
+Students are responsible for the costs associated with required annual flu shots.
 Students are also responsible for all costs associated with their personal transportation to clinical rotations.
 All HPU students are required to have proof of health insurance and responsible for any expenses incurred to meet this requirement.

-Students are responsible for all living costs and should be aware that some clinical rotations occur outside of the immediate High Point region (within 2 hours) and therefore the student may choose to seek short-term housing opportunities in other areas.
+Students are responsible for all living costs and should be aware that some clinical rotations occur outside of the immediate High Point region and therefore the student may choose to seek short-term housing opportunities in other areas.

 Many HPU AT students complete the Free Application for Federal Student Aid (FAFSA) in order to apply for student loans to support their graduate education (School Code 002933).
 Information about these loans is available in the Office of Student Financial Planning.
 If you have specific questions, please contact your Student Financial Planning Counselor, Cana Gyongyos Hill, by phone at 336-841-9289 or by email at email@example.com.